 Interactive learning activities, where multiple participants collaboratively generate new ideas, have been shown to produce the highest learning gains.
 However, interactive learning activities are often the most difficult for instructors to implement.
 My research explores how technology can impact how students interact during class, and how those interactions affect student learning.

-Live-Coding in Introductory Computer Science Courses
+In-Class Coding Exercises in Introductory Computer Science Courses

-This project, in collaboration with Dr. Vinhthuy Phan, explores how to bring active learning into large intro CS classrooms with live-coding exercises.
+This project, in collaboration with Dr. Vinhthuy Phan, explores how to bring active learning into large intro CS classrooms with in-class coding exercises.
 We use the GEM system to send in-class assignments to students, handle student submission, and provide real-time feedback during class with a limited number of course staff.
 GEM serves as a digital platform for investigating how technology can support interactive learning activities during large intro courses.

 Digital In-Class Peer Feedback

 This project explores ways to improve peer feedback on student presentations.
 Many college courses require students to give in-class presentations.
 This raises a number of challenges.
 Students who watch the presentation are typically not participating actively.
 Professors can be overwhelmed trying to provide feedback while also managing the class.
 The presenting students would benefit from receiving more feedback than the professor can provide.
 This project introduces PeerPresents, an in-class peer feedback system we developed to improve the feedback process for in-class presentations.
 PeerPresents also serves as a digital platform for investigating how technology can support interactive learning activities during in-class peer feedback exchange.

 What if students can learn just as much by watching someone else play an educational game as they would by playing the game themselves?
 This project investigates possibilities for streaming educational games on Twitch.tv, including how much students learn by watching, what the streamer should or shouldn’t do to encourage learning, and how chat interactions affect students watching the game.